ClusterLabs/pacemaker/doc/README.md

 ## Editing the Books

+We are currently transitioning from using Publican to Sphinx to generate the books.

+### Publican

-Each book's sources are kept in a subdirectory by title.
-Each book subdirectory has an en-US subdirectory with the master sources.
+Each book has a subdirectory by book title, containing a en-US subdirectory.

-Each book's en-US subdirectory has text files with the chapter sources in asciidoc format.
+Each book's en-US directory has .txt files, which are the chapter sources in asciidoc format.
 The file asciidoc.reference in this directory has a quick guide to asciidoc; search online for more detailed help.

 Once you have edited the asciidoc as desired, run "make" in this directory to generate all the books locally.
-You view the results by pointing your web browser to (replacing BOOK\_TITLE appropriately):
+You can view the results by pointing your web browser to (replacing BOOK\_TITLE appropriately):

-    file:///path/to/checkout/doc/BOOK\_TITLE/publish/desktop/en-US/index.html
+    file:///path/to/checkout/doc/BOOK_TITLE/publish/

 Each en-US subdirectory also contains some raw XML files of lesser interest: